sylabs/singularity/e2e/README.md

 }
 ```

-In lieu of explicitly writing out a series of calls to RunSingularity() with
+Instead of writing a series of calls to RunSingularity() with slightly different
-slightly different arguments each time, we define a new inline struct type
+arguments each time, we define a new inline struct type containing only the
-containing only the properties we want to vary in each subtest (in this case,
+properties we want to vary in each subtest (in this case, only the additional
-only the additional arguments to `exec` and the expected exit code, alongside
+arguments to `exec` and the expected exit code, alongside the name for the
-the name for the subtest).
-We place the array of these structs into a local
+subtest).
+We place the array of these structs into a local variable (`tests`),
-variable (`tests`), and iterate over this array to create the actual CLI calls
-we are interested in.
+and iterate over this array to create the actual CLI calls we are interested in.

 This approach cleanly separates the varying aspects of each subtest (contained
 in the struct array) from those that remain constant (coded in the body of the